Original Release: October 19, 1990 (UK)

 - The Vogue Cinema, Glasgow, Strathclyde, Scotland, UK

-- This movie is Robert Carlyle's first film.
+- This movie was Robert Carlyle's first film.

 - This film is a biopic film about convicted murderer Larry Winters.